Find Grad Schools

 4 Yearly Graduations

 University of Arizona comes in at #14 on our list of the most popular colleges offering doctor's degrees in information science.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+Each year, around 45,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in information science from University of Arizona.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #14